lando/lando/docs/basics/installation.md

 :::

 ::: tip Do not fear the package size!
-Note that our Windows installer _includes_ Docker Desktop and this accounts for it's large file size in comparison to our Linux packages.
+Note that our Windows installer _includes_ Docker Desktop and this accounts for its large file size in comparison to our Linux packages.

 When going through the installer you can choose to _not_ install Docker Desktop, although we recommend you use the version of Docker Desktop that we ship for compatibility and support reasons!
 :::